sa-hubcity/hugo-second-brain-theme/content/Helpful resources/_index.md

 The [ESSAY magazine](https://www.sa.org/essay/) is also free and provides stories and experiences from members of SA who have found a solution.

-The historical and practical foundation of the SA program is found in [Alcoholics Anonymous](https://www.aa.org/the-big-book), or the Big Book, and the [Twelve Steps and Twelve Traditions](https://www.aa.org/twelve-steps-twelve-traditions), both of which are freely available online in text or audio format.
+The historical and practical foundation of the SA program is found in [Alcoholics Anonymous](https://www.aa.org/the-big-book), or "The Big Book", and the [Twelve Steps and Twelve Traditions](https://www.aa.org/twelve-steps-twelve-traditions), both of which are freely available online in text or audio format.

 [Here](https://www.sa.org/w/wp-content/uploads/approvedlit.pdf) is a list of all SA-approved literature.

 ### Groups
 Besides our group, there are some other SA groups in the [State of Mississippi](https://www.sa.org/f2f/United-States-of-America/Mississippi/).

-There are also Zoom meetings, with an unofficial list of meetings held worldwide available [here](https://nextmeeting.org/275EE30A-220F-4FF2-A950-0ED2B5E4C257.html) and a smaller, official list of phone meetings available [here](https://www.sa.org/meetings_phone/)
+There are Zoom meetings, with an unofficial list of meetings held worldwide available [here](https://nextmeeting.org/275EE30A-220F-4FF2-A950-0ED2B5E4C257.html), as well as phone meetings, available on a smaller, official list available [here](https://www.sa.org/meetings_phone/).